Police issued more than 3,100 traffic safety tickets in June

-June's province-wide traffic safety spotlight saw law enforcement issue 74 tickets to new drivers and new motorcycle riders not following the restrictions outlined on their learner or novice licence, including:
+June’s traffic safety spotlight focused on new drivers and new motorcycle riders, ensuring they’re following the restrictions on their licence, and that other drivers are sharing the road safely.

-Police from all over the province joined forces in Prince Albert on June 21 and 22 for a two-day Selective Traffic Enforcement Program (STEP) event.
-All traffic safety violations were enforced with a special focus on impaired driving, distracted driving (cellphones), speeding/aggressive driving and seatbelts/child seats.
-Law enforcement issued 302 tickets during the two-day blitz, including:
+Police from all over the province joined forces in Yorkton on June 17 and 18 for a two-day Selective Traffic Enforcement Program (STEP) event.
+All traffic safety violations were enforced with a special focus on impaired driving, distracted driving (cellphones), speeding/aggressive driving and seat belts/child seats.
+Law enforcement issued 152 tickets during the two-day blitz, including:

-- 28 tickets related to light vehicle safety
+- 38 tickets related to light vehicle safety and nine inspection tickets

 SGI-certified car seat technicians also participated in the STEP event to help ensure and promote child passenger safety.
-They checked 182 child seats and seatbelts during the check stops and gave away nine car seats and 15 booster seats
+They checked 89 child seats and seatbelts during the check stops and gave away four car seats and 12 booster seats.

 Saskatchewan Government Insurance (SGI) is the province's self-sustaining auto insurance fund.
 SGI operates 21 claims centres and five salvage centres across Saskatchewan with a head office in Regina.
 SGI also works with a network of nearly 400 motor licence issuers across the province.
 Customers can now do some transactions online.
 Look for the MySGI link under Online Services on your motor licence issuer's website or SGI's website.